-De-energisation for non-notification by move-in or carry-over customers288
+De-energisation for non-notification by move-in or carry-over customers247

-- (1) The financially responsible retailer for a move-in customer's or carry-over customer's premises may arrange for the de-energisation of the premises if the customer refuses or fails to take appropriate steps to enter into a customer retail contract as soon as practicable.289 - (2) A financially responsible retailer must not arrange for de-energisation under this clause unless: - (a) the retailer has given the customer a notice of its intention to do so; and - (b) the retailer has given the customer a disconnection warning notice after the expiry of the period referred to in the notice of its intention, not being less than 5 business days after the notice of its intention was given.
+- (1) The financially responsible retailer for a move-in customer's or carry-over customer's premises may arrange for the de-energisation of the premises if the customer refuses or fails to take appropriate steps to enter into a customer retail contract as soon as practicable.248 - (2) A financially responsible retailer must not arrange for de-energisation under this clause unless: - (a) the retailer has given the customer a notice of its intention to do so; and - (b) the retailer has given the customer a disconnection warning notice after the expiry of the period referred to in the notice of its intention, not being less than 5 business days after the notice of its intention was given. - (3) The financially responsible retailer may commence de-energisation procedures even if the retailer is unable to ascertain the name or other particulars of the person consuming energy at the premises.

-$^{^{287}}$ There is no equivalent ground for disconnection under the ERC v10; instead section 29 of the ERC v10 permits the retailer to take debt recovery action.
-Rule 114 of the NERR will be included in the new draft instrument
+246 There is no equivalent ground for disconnection under the ERC; instead section 29 of the ERC permits the retailer to take debt recovery action.
+Rule 114 of the NERR will be included in the new draft instrument.

-288 There is no equivalent ground for disconnection under the ERC v10.
+247 There is no equivalent ground for disconnection under the ERC.
 Move-in and carry-over customers are dealt with in section 39 of the Electricity Industry Act and section 46 of the Gas Industry Act.
 Rule 115 of the NERR will be included in the new draft instrument.

-289 The wording in section 54 (6) of the NERL has been included.
+248 The wording in section 54 (6) of the NERL has been included.

-- (3) The financially responsible retailer may commence de-energisation procedures even if the retailer is unable to ascertain the name or other particulars of the person consuming energy at the premises. - (4) If a customer's premises are de-energised in accordance with this clause, the deemed contract that is in effect under section 39 of the Electricity Industry Act or section 46 of the Gas Industry Act will come to an end.
+(4) If a customer's premises are de-energised in accordance with this clause, the deemed contract that is in effect under section 39 of the Electricity Industry Act or section 46 of the Gas Industry Act will come to and end.

 Section 39 of the Electricity Industry Act and section 46 of the Gas Industry Act provide for deemed contracts for supply and sale of energy to apply between retailers and customers who take a supply of energy without having a retail contract in place.
-Section 39(5) of the Electricity Industry Act and section 46(5) of the Gas Industry Act authorises the Commission to decide, and provide for the licence of a licensee, conditions setting out events on the happening of which a deemed contract under section 39 and 46 may come to an end.290
+Section 39(5) of the Electricity Industry Act and section 46(5) of the Gas Industry Act authorises the Commission to decide, and provide for the licence of a licensee, conditions setting out events on the happening of which a deemed contract under section 39 and 46 may come to an end.249

-116 When retailer must not arrange de-energisation291
+116 When retailer must not arrange de-energisation250